Prukutu/AOES-CLIM-Python-and-Prog/_episodes/02-numpy.md

 ~~~
 {: .output}

+`shape` is also a method of `data` that reveals other attributes.
 The output tells us that the `data` array variable contains 60 rows and 40 columns.
 When we
-created the variable `data` to store our arthritis data, we did not only create the array; we also
+created the variable `data` to store our arthritis data, we did not only create the array.
-created information about the array, called [members]({{ page.root }}/reference/#member) or
+Python also created attribute information about the array, and attached a number of methods to it,
+based on its class.
-attributes.
-This extra information describes `data` in the same way an adjective describes a noun.
+This extra information describes `data` in the same way adjectives describes a noun.
 `data.shape` is an attribute of `data` which describes the dimensions of `data`.
 We use the same
-dotted notation for the attributes of variables that we use for the functions in libraries because
+dotted notation for the methods and attributes of variables that we use for the functions in libraries because
-they have the same part-and-whole relationship.
+they have the same part-of-the-whole relationship.

 If we want to get a single number from the array, we must provide an
-[index]({{ page.root }}/reference/#index) in square brackets after the variable name, just as we
+**index** in square brackets after the variable name, just as we
 do in math when referring to an element of a matrix.
 Our inflammation data has two dimensions, so
 we will need to use two indices to refer to one specific value:

 ~~~